mathewsanders/Mustard/Documentation/TokenizerType protocol.md

     ///
     /// - Returns: `true` if the token can take this this scalar; otherwise, false. func tokenCanTake(_ scalar: UnicodeScalar) -> Bool

-    // structs get this for free if any properties have default values init()

     /* default implementations provided  */